 Please note that none of the companies, institutions or organisations mentioned in this article are affiliated with Indeed.
 Salary figures reflect data listed on Indeed Salaries at time of writing.
 Salaries may vary depending on the hiring organisation and a candidate's experience, academic background and location.

 Explore more articles

-- What does a systems developer do?
+- What can you do with a geography degree?
 (With salary info)

 - Electrician vs electrical engineer (With salaries)

 - How To Become a Construction Estimator: a Step-by-Step Guide

 - 10 digital marketing certifications to expand your skills

 - How to become a web designer: a step-by-step guide